chris-maclean/WormBait/README.md

 WormBase gene IDs, and to read the log2(fold_change) value.
 I refer to this file as the 'database' or 'database file' throughout the program.

 2. A list of database IDs for which data should be collected.
 These IDs can be as simple as row numbers, or as tool-specific as XLOC_IDs.
 Perhaps you have identified the IDs that are of interest to you using another tool, like the Venny diagram maker.
 Regardless of where you got them, you need to know which IDs should have data collected for them.

-2b.
-NB: if you wish only to collect data from WormBase and you KNOW the WormBase gene IDs you are interested in, you can bypass using a database file and simply put your WormBase gene IDs directly into the input box.
+If you wish only to collect data from WormBase and you KNOW the WormBase gene IDs you are interested in, you can bypass using a database file and simply put your WormBase gene IDs directly into the input box.
 WormBait will recognize what you're doing and won't bother you for a database file.